 - We receive help from more than 6,000 active and dedicated volunteers annually who donate countless hours of service to our students and schools.

 - There are many opportunities for students to take dual-enrollment courses and a wide variety of Advanced Placement and Cambridge Advanced International Certificate of Education (AICE) courses.

-- More than 53% of our students live in non-English homes, where English is not the first language and sometimes isn’t even spoken.
-The percentage increases to more than 55% in grades PreK through 3, where learning to read is so critical.
+- Approximately 54% of our students live in non-English homes, where English is not the first language and sometimes isn’t even spoken.

 - The Collier district is a recognized leader in Florida when it comes to technology.
-There are approximately 38,000 networked computers in use district wide, with nearly 30,000 accessible by students – giving us a 1.5-to-1 ratio.
+There are approximately 54,000 networked computers in use district-wide, giving us a 1-to-1 ratio.